juce-framework/JUCE-tutorials/markdown/tutorial_audio_processor_value_tree_state.md

+---
+title: Saving and loading your plug-in state
+---
 # Tutorial: Saving and loading your plug-in state

 Automatic management of your plug-in parameters.
 Storing and accessing parameters becomes a breeze and, in particular, makes building effective user interfaces much easier.